zufardhiyaulhaq/zufardhiyaulhaq.github.io/_posts/2020-9-19-Automatic-certificate-Private-PKI.md

 ## Setup step-ca
 Configuring step-ca probably is the most difficult one in this spike.
 In the **[official documentation running step-ca in docker](https://hub.docker.com/r/smallstep/step-ca)**, the first thing is we need to bootstrap the directory used by step-ca and run `step ca init` to create the whole infrastructure certificate like root CA and intermediate CA.

-There is a problem in my side because I already have self signed root CA created and mounted in all my VM. `step ca init` can support `--root` and `--key` flag for exisiting root CA.
+There is a problem in my side because I already have self signed root CA created and mounted in all my VM. `step ca init` can support `--root` and `--key` flag for exisiting root CA. Follow this step to bootstrap initial directory:

 - Create a directory in your machine where you want to run the step-ca via docker (this will be mounted to the container)
 - for simplicity, copy your root certificate and root private key (this is not recomended, please check **[this document](https://github.com/smallstep/certificates/blob/master/docs/questions.md#i-already-have-pki-in-place-can-i-use-this-with-my-own-root-certificate)** on how the `step ca init` actually works)